University of Reading cookie policy

 Read our cookie policy to find out how to manage your cookie settings

-The Academic English Programme (AEP) offers workshops, lectures, courses and modules (both credit and non-credit) for your discipline, focusing on the language and communication skills needed to perform effectively on specific degree programmes at Reading.
+The Academic English Programme (AEP) offers workshops, lectures, courses (sometimes referred to as 'preparatory learning') and modules for your discipline, focusing on the language and communication skills needed to perform effectively on specific degree programmes at Reading.

 Our discipline-specific language and literacy experts closely analyse the texts, assignment types and communicative situations you will encounter on your degree.
 We then design lessons to develop the specialised language, text organisational (or 'genre') knowledge, reading-to-write skills, and communication strategies you will need to engage successfully with them.